 New to London

-Transport
+Public Transport

 London's underground train network (also known as "the tube") currently runs from 5am to 1am seven days a week.
-Night Tube services are now running every Friday and Saturday night on the Central, Jubilee, Northern, Piccadilly and Victoria lines. (tfl.gov.uk/campaign/tube-improvements/what-we-are-doing/night-tube)
+Night Tube services are now running every Friday and Saturday night on the Central, Jubilee, Northern, Piccadilly and Victoria lines. (tfl.gov.uk/modes/tube/night-tube)

 Other ways to get home at night include night buses, black cabs and mini cabs (mini cab offices usually have a flashing light outside).
 If someone drives up to you in an ordinary looking car and offers to take you somewhere, be very wary.
 They are not insured, often get lost and will charge you whatever they think they can get away with.
 Only black cabs can legally pick people up in the street.
 If in doubt, ask a few locals how much the fare should be and then go to a minicab office.
 A website that will help you find a local minicab company is www.tfl.gov.uk/tfl/gettingaround/taxisandminicabs/